dnovischi/jetson-tutorials/jetson-nano-realsense-notetic-ubuntu-18-04-install.md

 sudo apt-get upgrade
 ```

-3. Librealsense with CUDA (10.2) support requires us to build the library with version 8 for gcc and g++.
-If your followed [Jetson Nano Ubuntu 18.04 Full Install](ubuntu-18-04-install.md) you can simply select them by:
+3. Librealsense with CUDA 10.2 support requires us to build the library with version 8 for gcc and g++.
+If you followed [Jetson Nano Ubuntu 18.04 Full Install](ubuntu-18-04-install.md), you can simply select the versions by:

 ```bash
 sudo update-alternatives --config gcc